 Step 3: Use a cash-back credit card

-Another way to take a slice out of your cost is to use a great cash-back or rewards credit card.
+Another way to take a slice out of your costs is to use a great cash-back or rewards credit card.

 Looking for a great cash-back card?
 Check out the “cash back” category in our Solutions Center’s credit cards section.

-Depending on the card and what you’re buying, you could save anywhere from 1 to 5 percent on your purchase.
+Depending on the card and what you’re buying, you can save anywhere from 1 to 5 percent on your purchase — and sometimes more.
 As with rebate sites, you’ll pay the full price at purchase but receive the cash back as a rebate or statement credit.

 Of course, using a credit card comes with the caveat that you must pay off your balance when the bill arrives.
 Paying interest on a credit card is a surefire way to negate your savings.